 - Cognitive assessments and care planning

-In addition, CMS proposes to consolidate inpatient and observation care into a single code set, and home and domiciliary care into a single home or residence-based services code set.
+In addition, CMS finalized consolidation of inpatient and observation care into a single code set, and home and domiciliary care into a single home or residence-based services code set.
 The residence-based code set would include assisted living, group homes, custodial care facilities, and residential substance abuse treatment facilities.

 In the 2022 PFS rule, CMS finalized revised policies relating to EM visits provided by both a physician and non-physician practitioner (NPP), allowing payment to a physician who performed the “substantive portion” of the visit.
 The definition of the substantive portion for 2023 was finalized to be limited to more than half the total time of a visit, rather than the broader qualifications of history, exam, medical decision making — or half the total visit time that applied in 2022.

-CMS proposes to delay implementation of the redefinition of the substantive portion of a visit until January 1, 2024, to allow other coding and payment changes for EM visits to take effect.
+CMS finalized that implementation of the redefinition of the substantive portion of a visit will be delayed until January 1, 2024, to allow other coding and payment changes for EM visits to take effect.

 Remote therapeutic monitoring (RTM)

 In the 2022 final rule, CMS finalized payment for three physician expense-only RTM codes, along with two codes for RTM treatment management.
-Due to concerns raised that treatment management codes included clinical labor, and that the codes were considered “incident to” services that cannot be billed independently by physical therapists and other practitioners who are not physicians, CMS is proposing four HCPCS G-codes: a pair for RTM treatment management services provided by physician or NPP and a pair for RTM assessment services.
+Due to concerns raised that treatment management codes included clinical labor, and that the codes were considered “incident to” services that cannot be billed independently by physical therapists and other practitioners who are not physicians, CMS proposed four new HCPCS G-codes: a pair for RTM treatment management services provided by physician or NPP and a pair for RTM assessment services.
 However, after consideration of public comment on the RTM proposals, CMS is not finalizing the creation of the four new G-Codes.
 Current policies for RTM treatment management codes will be maintained, with two modifications:

 Chronic pain management (CPM)

-CMS proposes to define chronic pain management as “persistent or recurrent pain lasting longer than three months,” and create two new HCPCS G-codes for bundled monthly CPM services, beginning January 1, 2023.
+CMS finalized the definition of chronic pain as “persistent or recurrent pain lasting longer than three months,” and finalized two new HCPCS G-codes for bundled monthly CPM services, beginning January 1, 2023.
 Code descriptions are below:

 CPM and treatment, monthly bundle including diagnosis, assessment, and monitoring; includes the following (not an exhaustive list):